Program Duration and Size

 Second and subsequent year Fellows activities.

 Fellows choose a research mentor and project during their first year and in the second year are able to devote at least 80% of their time to their research project.
 The Division Chief and Program Director are eager to assist Fellows as they go through the process of choosing a mentor and project.
 Most of our Fellows choose a mentor from amongst Rheumatology faculty but are under no obligation to do so.
 The basic science faculty all have significant peer reviewed external funding, generally including at least one NIH RO1 or equivalent.
 Areas of investigation include human immunology and immunopathology, mechanisms of inflammation, connective tissue biology and biochemistry, and molecular genetics.
 The research laboratories of the Division of Rheumatology occupy over 12,000 square feet of space.
 In addition to a strong focus on basic research, we recognize the need to train investigators in patient-oriented research.
-Our clinical research faculty has undergone considerable expansion in recent years, targeting SLE, scleroderma, and the pathophysiology of pain.
+Our clinical research faculty has undergone considerable expansion in recent years, targeting SLE, and scleroderma.
 The primary areas of investigation for these faculty members include epidemiology, behavioral sciences, human physiology, therapeutics, and outcomes research.

 The University of Michigan Howard Hughes Medical Institute